WALTER KERR THEATRE

 That's of no concern to the young lovers Orpheus (Reeve Carney) and Eurydice (Eva Noblezada).
 They're enraptured with one another.
 But Orpheus is working on a song, a tune so powerful it might be able to change the world, to bring nature back into harmony and end the hard, hard times.
 Eurydice encourages this golden-voiced dreamer but eventually realizes a poet is no provider.
-He's so focused on that song Orpheus never hears her hungry cries for help.
+He's so focused on the song that Orpheus never hears her hungry cries for help.
 In desperation, Eurydice makes a deal with the canyon-voiced Hades (a magnetic Page).
 She's not hungry for riches; she's just hungry.

 As usual, the young lovers are not nearly as interesting characters as the colorful folk surrounding them.
 Page has been superlative in inferior shows for years, shows like Spiderman: Turn Off The Dark and The Hunchback Of Notre Dame.
 Here, finally, he has a part worthy of his formidable presence and a voice that makes Leonard Cohen sound like a soprano.
 He's equalled every step of the way by Amber Gray as Persephone, the woman embittered by the fact that their romance has foundered on his obsession with work, with building the Wall and adding more and more factories and more and more workers and more and more misery to his empire.
 They're joined by André De Shields, who anchors the show with his quiet authority.
 He is not messing around here: every move, every gesture, every tilt of his head is a concise and powerful choice.
-God help the folk who have to decide who belongs in the Lead and Supporting Actor categories for this show.
+God help the folks at the Tonys who have to decide who belongs in the Lead and Supporting Actor categories for this show.
 But however it shakes out, they've all got roles and a show they can cherish for as long as it runs.

-Eva Noblezada brings her iron-sheathed vocals to the part of Eurydice, though as with that long-ago NYTW production, I never truly her character's desperation.
-It's just not a role with the time or songs to make a great impression, not when the devil gets all the best tunes.
+Eva Noblezada brings her iron-sheathed vocals to the part of Eurydice, though as with that long-ago NYTW production, I never truly felt her character's desperation.
+It's just not a role with the stage time or songs to make a great impression, not when the devil gets all the best tunes.